chriswrightdesign/websites-for-non-jerks/README.md

 This is designed to be an argument buster and responsible decision primer for websites - with links to where I got the data, ideas, or followed the discussion.

+This guide will eventually be made into a website.

 ##1.
 Accessibility

 - [Why bother with accessibility?](http://24ways.org/2013/why-bother-with-accessibility/)